SubodhShil/DSA-Problem-Solving/C++ and Data Structures/Stack/README.md

 1. Stack can be implemented by array.
 In this case, an index poniter **top** will be initialized with value -1.
 2. Size of the stack is top + 1.
 3. If, top iterator value is -1 then the stack is empty.

+## Monotonic stack

+When we're storing values in specific (increasing or decreasing) order to the stack is said to be a monotonic stack.